 Mrs. Bourgeois brings over 10 years’ experience in the field of public health with specific concentrations in program implementation and management, project planning, and data analysis.
 Most recently she served as the Recruitment Manager of all clinical research studies at Pennington Biomedical Research Center.
 She also has over seven years of experience working at the Louisiana Department of Health's Health Promotions Team as the Tobacco Control Program’s Manager and Epidemiologist.

 She earned a Bachelor’s degree in Biological Science from Louisiana State University and a Master's of Public Health from Louisiana State University Health Science Center.
+In 2018, Mrs. Bourgeois earned her certification in Project Management.

 As LPCA's Patient Navigator, Mrs. Rose-Crawford works directly with Louisiana's Community Health Centers to increase the number of women that complete breast and cervical health services.
 She provides individualized assistance to clients to help overcome healthcare system barriers and facilitates timely access to quality screening and diagnostics, as well as initiation of treatment services.